This gluten free coconut macaroon recipe is an easy introduction to cooking for a gluten free diet, as no special flours are required.

 Transferring between egg shell halves...

-I use a knife to crack the centre of the egg shell, and then carefully pull the two parts of the shell apart.
+I use a knife to crack the centre of the eggshell, and then carefully pull the two parts of the shell apart.
 Hold the egg over your bowl when you do this so that the egg white can fall straight into it.
-To make sure you get all it, tip the yolk gently from one half of the shell to the other a couple of times.
+To make sure you get all of it, tip the yolk gently from one half of the shell to the other twice.
 You will end up with the yolk in one half of the shell and the white in the bowl.

 Using a separator...